stuntrally/stuntrally/Readme.txt

     If you can create/edit sounds for the game.

-If so, tell us on IRC at #stuntrally on freenode, or by posting on Issue tracker, or email me at: cryham (at) g m a i l (dot) com.
+If so, tell us on IRC at #stuntrally on freenode, or by posting on Forum, or email me at: cryham (at) g m a i l (dot) com.